w0lfzk1n/Flipper-Zero-NFC-Trolls/README.md

 ## ==Infos==

 - *I am german, so i will add some german things as well, every german file will be noted with GER*
-- *Please don't use the 2 files that have been removed.
+- *Please remove and don't use the 2 files that have been removed.
 Blankwindows and OneMillionLOL!*

 ## What?